 Introduction to Rochester

 Rochester, New York received the All-American-City award in 1998, and it’s only one of ten communities to earn this recognition.
 There is always something to do in Rochester, from museums to antique shopping, sports to culture, scenic cruising to bargain hunting.
-The city is known as both the "Flour City" and the "Flower City" and has a population of around 220,000, making it the third largest city in New York State.
+The city is known as both the "Flour City" and the "Flower City" and is the third largest city in New York State.
 The city is the county seat for Monroe County.
 Rochester is part of a metropolitan area that includes sections of Genesee County, Livingston County, Ontario County, Orleans County, and Wayne County.

 The arts are a major priority in Rochester, with the Arts & Cultural Council for Greater Rochester organizing many of the region’s events.
 The city has a wide variety of cultural institutions, such as the Rochester Philharmonic Orchestra, the George Eastman House International Museum of Photography and Film, the Memorial Art Gallery, the Rochester Museum & Science Center, the Strong Museum, the AV Room, the Strasenburg Planetarium, and the Geva Theatre Center.
 The Rochester Jazz Festival is an annual event, as does the Corn Hill Festival, the High Falls Film Festival, the Image Out/Gay & Lesbian Film Festival, and the Park Avenue Merchants Festival.
 In Rochester, people call soda drinks "pop" and hot dogs are called "red hots."

 Rochester Sports and Leisure